 The California State Senate and House Public Safety and Appropriation Committees do not appear to have the public's safety in mind.
 Various pieces of legislation to correct very serious shortcomings in Prop.
 47 may make it out of one committee only to die in another.
 It will come as a surprise to the voting population of California that Prop.
-47 downgraded the following serious felonies to misdemeanors: possession of date rape drugs, the theft of a firearm, and now prevents authorities from collecting the DNA of habitual criminals and denies police seeking search warrants for those crimes that were downgraded by the initiative.
+47 downgraded the following serious felonies to misdemeanors: possession of date rape drugs, the theft of a firearm, and now prevents authorities from collecting the DNA of habitual criminals and denies police seeking search warrants for those crimes that were downgraded by Prop.47.
 After reading this article from the CJLF, you too will wonder just what are our elected state representatives thinking.

 Governor Brown's 2011 Realignment, sold to the public as a way to lower prison expenditures and bring down California's prison population, the evidence is now available to show that it is anything but.
 Various efforts at cost reductions initially saved $1 billion within the first 2 years only to increase by nearly twice that amount in 2014.
 Tens of thousands released from state prison with an additional 45,000 from overwhelmed local jails has also led to double digit increases in all categories of crime.
 This CJLF Press Release will give you the facts you need to inform your opinion.